hgq719/docs/LivechatAPIForPartner.md

   - `name` -name of the department.
   - `description` -description of the department.
   - `members` - the string of the members list in the department.
+  - `allocationStratege` - stratege of chat allocation,including `load banlancing` 、`round robin` and `capability weighted`.
+  - `isLastChattedPreferred` -whether last-chatted agent is prefer or not.
+  - `backupDepartmentId` - id of back up department

 ### Get a single department
 #### End Point